stac-utils/stac-server/README.md

 Running these tests requires the timeout utility is installed.
 On Linux, this is probably already installed, and on macOS it can be installed with `brew install coreutils`.

-Once Elasticsearch has been started, run the system tests:
+Once OpenSearch has been started, run the system tests:

 ```shell
 npm run test:system